annasapsfordfrancis/PrincessTowerEscapeGame/Readme.md

 * ItemSpawners -- spawns an item in this location.
 There is a variable chance to spawn one of a range of items and a chance to spawn nothing at all.

 ## Game States
 * START -- initial state at the beginning of each level.
-Ends when message is dismissed.
+Ends when initial message is dismissed.

 * PLAYERTURN -- the player can move one square or use an action.

-* ENEMYTURN -- enemies can move one square or use an action.
+* ENEMYTURN -- enemies in turn can move one square or use an action.

 * PAUSE -- the game is paused.
 A message is displayed letting the player resume the game, return to the menu or quit.
 This can only occur during the player's turn or the enemies' turn.